-Bidenflation: Consumer Prices Jump 5.4%, Highest Since 1991
+Bidenflation Stays High with Prices Jumping 5.4%

 Economists had expected the inflation measure to rise by 5.5 percent on an annual basis and 0.5 percent compared with a year ago.

-Core inflation, which excludes the volatile food and energy categories, rose 4.3 compared with 12-months ago and 0.3 compared with June.
-Both figures were slightly below the consensus forecast.
+Core inflation, which excludes the volatile food and energy categories, rose 4.3 compared with 12-months ago—apart from the prior month’s 4.5 percent rise, that is the biggest annual increase since 1991—and 0.3 compared with June.
+Both figures were in-line with expectations.

-Inflation has come in above expectations for three months in a row.
-The June monthly figure was the highest since June 2008, when prices jumped 1 percent in a single month.
+Prices rose 0.9 percent on a monthly basis in June and 5.4 percent annually.
+The June monthly and annual figures were the highest since June 2008, when prices jumped 1 percent in a single month.

 Federal Reserve and Biden administration have said they expect this rapid rise in the cost of living to taper off later this year or early next year.
 A growing number of investors and economists, however, are warning that inflation is likely to stick around longer than anticipated.